April 19, 2005

 and is towed out to sea.
 The Navy will conduct tests on the carrier

 for a number of weeks and then the ship will be sunk.
-Additional photos of the tow

-can be found on the USS America Carrier Veterans Association web site,
+USS America Carrier Veterans Association web site,

 and some good overhead photos on the CVN-78 USS AMERICA web site.